justinjtownsend/justinjtownsend.github.io/README.md

 Code is provided 'as-is' and is not actively maintained.

 ## Opinions on Project Management (PM)
 Despite what leading PM software vendors would have you believe, there are short-comings in most of these tools.
-Persistent annoyances should be subdued lest they affect the teams' productivity:
+Persistent annoyances should be subdued lest they affect team productivity:

 - dealing with absence in capacity managment / planning
+-